nathanmarz/storm/README.markdown

 # Example Storm topologies

 storm-starter contains a variety of examples of using Storm.
-If this is your first time checking out Storm, check out these topologies first:
+If this is your first time working with Storm, check out these topologies first:

-1. ExclamationTopology: Basic topology written in all Java
+1. [ExclamationTopology](src/jvm/storm/starter/ExclamationTopology.java):  Basic topology written in all Java
-2. WordCountTopology: Basic topology that makes use of multilang by implementing one bolt in Python
+2. [WordCountTopology](src/jvm/storm/starter/WordCountTopology.java):  Basic topology that makes use of multilang by implementing one bolt in Python
-3. ReachTopology: Example of complex DRPC on top of Storm
+3. [ReachTopology](src/jvm/storm/starter/ReachTopology.java): Example of complex DRPC on top of Storm

-More information about Storm can be found on the [project page](http://github.com/nathanmarz/storm).
+See the [Storm project page](http://github.com/nathanmarz/storm) for more information.

 ## Running an example with Leiningen